chalmers-revere/opendlv.os/kiwi/README.md

 then
 `docker-compose -f bbb.yml up -d`

-Redo step 4 and 7 if it still needs to reconfiguered.
+Redo step 4 to 7 if it still needs to reconfiguered.